 Welcome to OUR Project RED Van

 When Holly Johnston first started this afterschool club, little did she know that she was creating a movement in her school.
-17 students signed up, and have changed how their school community views periods and allyship.
-And they are still growing!
+17 students signed up, and have changed how their school community views periods and allyship through impactful period education.
+They are still growing as advocates for menstrual health and awareness!

-We would love to come give a talk at your school too!
+We would love to come give a talk at your school too, especially at a youth symposium focused on these important issues!

 Join our waitlist!